nasa-gibs/onearth/src/test/README.md

 6. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--no_index` option
 7. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--ignore_colors` option
 8. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--fill_value` option

+## `colormap2vrt.py` Tests:

+1. Merging a colormap with a VRT file to create a new VRT file.
+2. Merging a colormap with a VRT file using the `--transparent` option to create a new VRT file.